opendatahub-io/ai-edge/pipelines/README.md

 ```

 > [!IMPORTANT]
-> Since the `buildah-cache` workspace is used to share data between TaskRuns in a PipelineRun, a PersistentVolumeClaim type VolumeSource is required to fulfill it properly.
+> Since the `build-workspace-pv` workspace is used to share data between TaskRuns in a PipelineRun, a PersistentVolumeClaim type VolumeSource is required to fulfill it properly.
 > We strongly recommend that this is fulfilled using the `volumeClaimTemplate` approach, rather than the `persistentVolumeClaim` approach.
 > If you must use the `persistentVolumeClaim` approach to re-use an existing PersistentVolumeClaim, then you will likely hit issues if two PipelineRuns for the same model name are executed concurrently (and possibly other corner cases).
 > See the Tekton documentation around [Using PersistentVolumeClaims as VolumeSource](https://tekton.dev/docs/pipelines/workspaces/#using-persistentvolumeclaims-as-volumesource).